See also

 - Use play therapy, distraction, relaxation and other coping skills,

-nitrous oxide if available for anxious children
+- Consider oral midazolam, intranasal dexmedetomidine or nitrous oxide if available for anxious children (see Procedural sedation)

-- Give parent or carer option to hold child during procedure and employ multisensory stimulation
+- Give parent or carer option to hold child during procedure and employ multisensory stimulation (see Minimising distress in healthcare setting)

-- Coolsense™ may be used where available
+- Coolsense™ or Buzzy® bee may be used where available

 |

-Setting & equipment |
+| Setting |

-- Whenever possible, procedures should be performed AWAY from the bedside (ie in treatment room)
+- Whenever possible, procedures should be performed away from the bedside ie in treatment room

 - Adequate lighting

-- For Ultrasound Guided access, consider infiltration with local anaesthetic with a 30G needle (insulin syringe)
+- For ultrasound guided access, consider infiltration with local anaesthetic with a 30G needle (insulin syringe)

-the child enters the room
+Have equipment ready before the child enters the room

 - IV cannula